DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 		- Using specialized software to intercept Bluetooth communications between a mobile device and a car's infotainment system to steal sensitive information.

-### Bluejacking
+### Blue-jacking

-- Bluejacking is the act of sending unsolicited messages or data to Bluetooth-enabled devices within range, often for advertising or social engineering purposes.
+- Blue-jacking is the act of sending unsolicited messages or data to Bluetooth-enabled devices within range, often for advertising or social engineering purposes.

 	- Examples Include: